amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     value: e$h0p0nD@pr
 ```

 Notice the clear-text password for connecting to the Redis server in this configuration file.
 This is not a secure way of dealing with a password.
-If you were to push this config file to a public Github repo for instance, the password is disclosed.
-In order to make this more secure, we could store the password in a secret store.
+If you were to push this config file to a public Github repo for instance, you have disclosed the password.
+To make this more secure, we could store the password in a secret store.
 We will show how to do this with a couple of examples.

 #### Local file

-In the first example. we will use the local file component.
+In the first example, we will use the local file component.
 As stated, this is only suitable for development scenarios.
-First we create a JSON file named `eshop-secrets.json` that contains the secrets.
+First, we create a JSON file named `eshop-secrets.json` that contains the secrets.
 Here's an example:

 ```json
 {